Taeniopoda eques: Description

-Taeniopoda eques ranges from southern Arizona, New Mexico, and Texas to central Mexico, and inhabits the lower Sonoran life zone, which consists primarily of sparse desert brush and grasslands.
-It can be found among Acacia, Mimosa, Ephedra, and Yucca shrubs.
-In the United States, this grasshopper species is the only member of its genus (Taeniopoda) and one of the largest arthropods.
-In the United States, it inhabits the Chihuahuan Desert community from southern Arizona to the Big Bend region of Texas.
-The Chihuahuan Desert receives a high amount of summer precipitation compared to other deserts, which is necessary for the grasshopper's development.
+T. eques and Romalea microptera (eastern lubber grasshopper), which are so closely related that they can interbreed in captivity (their natural ranges do not overlap), are the largest grasshoppers in the United States.
+Females of T. eques typically are 4-7.1 cm long and males typically are 3.3-5.8 cm long.
+Adult females can weigh up to around 9 g and adult males up to around 3 g.

+Males stridulate more commonly than females by expanding the hindwings against the closed forewings, thus flashing the bright red hindwings.
+It is unique among desert grasshoppers in its range because of its conspicuous size and coloring.
+The body is mostly black, with finely patterned black and yellow forewings with green veins and red hindwings with black borders.
+The antennae and head of the adult include orange markings.
+In some parts of Mexico, adults that are mostly yellowish, orangish or greenish (instead of largely black) are regularly encountered, but in the United States they are rare and most frequently seen in Arizona.
+The T. eques nymph essentially lacks wings and has a black-and-yellow coloration that resembles that of the adult.
+Dark adults and nymphs of Romalea microptera (eastern lubber grasshopper) are similar to and frequently confused with T. eques.
+Their ranges are not known to overlap but they could potentially come into contact in southern Texas; R. microptera has an eastern distribution in the state and T. eques a western distribution in the state.

+Adults of both sexes have wings and in the male the forewings normally extend past the tip of the abdomen.
+However, most T. eques cannot fly; all females are flightless and only approximately 10 percent of adult males possess wings long enough for flight.

 Diet

 Taeniopoda eques does not feed on the same plants it roosts on.
 In an experiment, it was found to be unable to survive on Acacia and Mimosa shrubs alone.
 It feeds mainly on foliage, flowers, and seed pods of low-growing summer desert annuals.
 T. eques only forages during daylight hours; at night it roosts near the tops of desert shrubs to hide from nocturnal ground predators.
 At dawn, it descends to the desert floor to feed on the annual plant species which are abundant following summer rains.
 T. eques drink free-standing water from raindrops.
 T. eques is known to be polyphagous, and also consumes a variety of other material, including spider silk and feces.
 It is an opportunistic carnivore and can occasionally be found scavenging for insect and vertebrate cadavers.
 It can detect odors to find mammal and insect carcasses, which may provide a source of protein and nitrogen in the diet.
-The female is more likely engage in scavenger behavior than the male T. eques.
+The female is more likely to engage in scavenger behavior than the male T. eques.
 This difference may be explained by the female's greater need for protein and other nutrients to facilitate more rapid maturation and egg production.
 Cannibalism has been observed upon molting or incapacitated individuals of its own species.